 Action Description Point Slide your finger on the touch pad (1) to place the pointer (2) on an item or object.
 Click Press the left button (3) once.
-Double-click Press the left button twice in a row.
+Double-click Press the left button twice.
 Right-click Press the right button (4) once.
 In many applications, this action displays a shortcut menu.
 Drag Slide your finger on the touch pad while pressing the left button.
 Scroll Slide your finger along the right edge of the touch pad to scroll vertically.
-Slide your finger along the bottom edge to scroll horizontally.
-Once vertical or horizontal scrolling is engaged, moving your finger in circles on the touch pad can keep scrolling without taking your finger off the touch pad (the scroll function is available only with applications that support a touch pad scroll feature).
+Slide your finger along the bottom edge to scroll horizontally (the scroll function is available only with applications that support a touch pad scroll feature).